-The number of enterprise-class cloud-controlled vendors has grown rapidly due to the benefits cloud-controlled WLANs offer over locally managed products.
-A few enterprise-class WLAN vendors are considered to be head and shoulders above the rest in the cloud-controlled WLAN space, however.
-Each vendor implements unique features that optimize their products for a variety of use cases.
+Cloud-controlled WLANs offer many benefits over locally managed wireless LANs, and the market is responding, with a swelling number of WLAN vendors.
+While some enterprise-class WLAN vendors are head and shoulders above the rest in the cloud-controlled WLAN space, each implements unique features that optimize its products for a variety of use cases.

 Physical environment factors

 Wireless signals are sensitive to physical obstructions and interference from other devices attempting to operate over the same Wi-Fi channel.
-If you are deploying your WLAN into a typical office environment with cubicles and drywall barriers, any vendor can do the job.
-But if your physical environment is an industrial facility or an environment with metal obstructions and equipment that regularly moves around, you should look for a vendor that focuses on optimal wireless connectivity.
+Any vendor can deploy a WLAN in the typical office environment, with cubicles and drywall barriers.
+But vendors that focus on optimal wireless connectivity are better for industrial facilities, or environments with metal obstructions and equipment that regularly moves around.

-Ruckus Wireless excels in these types of deployments, as the company custom-builds its wireless chips and antennas to provide the strongest wireless signal in harsh physical environments.
+Ruckus excels in these deployments, as the company custom-builds its wireless chips and antennas to provide the strongest wireless signal in harsh physical environments.
 Its cloud-controlled hardware is identical to its locally managed hardware, however.
-Ruckus offers only private-cloud solutions or requires you to go through a third-party service provider that offers Ruckus Wireless as a managed service.
+Compared with others on the list, both Extreme and Ruckus were relatively late in offering their own cloud-managed Wi-Fi architecture.

-Some vendors are beginning to incorporate Bluetooth radios in wireless access points for wireless tracking.
-This may be valuable for users deploying in a retail environment because it allows the WLAN to track user movements by tracking Bluetooth beacon messages emitted by customers' smartphones and picked up by the store's access points.
-Both Cisco Meraki and Aerohive are well-known and highly popular in the retail space because of Bluetooth radios.
+Some vendors incorporate Bluetooth radios in wireless access points for wireless tracking, and this may be valuable for users deploying in a retail environment.
+It allows the WLAN to trace user movement through access points by tracking Bluetooth beacon messages that are received by customers' smartphones.
+Aerohive, Aruba, Cisco Meraki and Ruckus are well-known and highly popular in the retail space because of Bluetooth radios.

 Layer 7 visibility and control